strikersix23/sdk-tools/README.md

 Building android-sdk/build-tools, such as aapt aapt2 aidl zipalign ... which supports compiling with Termux.

-Termux needs to install aarch64 version of Linux.
-[TermuxArch](https://github.com/SDRausty/TermuxArch) is recommended, of course you can also install other.
-The Linux distribution Ubuntu Debian Kali works ...
+In order to download the source code more conveniently, termux needs to install aarch64 version of Linux.
+[TermuxArch](https://github.com/SDRausty/TermuxArch) is recommended, Of course you can also install other Linux distributions, ubuntu debian kali ... etc.

 ArchLinux only downloads source code, we are not using it to compile.

-If you need other tools, adb fastboot dexdump  etc., just add the cmake script of the corresponding tool under build-tools/cmake
+If you need other tools, adb fastboot dexdump  etc., just add the cmake script of the corresponding tool under build-tools/cmake.

 you need ndk toolchain to compile.